psox/psoxizsh-retired/README.md

 ## About this

 Over the years I have collect various bits from various locations.
-I often share what I have done with work colleagues and finally made this repository so people can pull the latest.  if you already have an installation cd to the `~/.psoxizsh` directory and make sure you have not make any changes.
+I often share what I have done with work colleagues and finally made this repository so people can pull the latest.  if you already have an installation cd to the `~/.psoxizsh` or `/etc/psoxizsh` as root directory and make sure you have not make any changes.
 If you have stash them and then run the following commands.

+This is optomized by default for dark terminals, and contains configurations for use with

+* zsh >= v5.8
+* neovim >= v0.6
+* tmux >= 3.2

+All of these have standard setting but can be cusntomized by using optional include files.
+Please read the following configs

+* `vimrc`
+* `zshrc`
+* `tmux/tmux.conf`

+and look at the include files to check for overides

 ```bash